DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/shape-data-data-bindings/conditionally-change-a-bands-visibility-data-binding.md

 		![](../../../../../images/eurd-web-conditionally-change-a-bands-visibility-add-new-rules.png)

-		Here, two rules are added.
+		In the tutorial's report, two rules are added.

   	- Specify a condition for the rule.
 Click the ellipsis button for the rule's **Condition** property and specify the expression in the invoked **Formatting Rules Editor**.